Middleware > Integrate Tallyfy with Workato

 - Understanding of your task’s form fields

-You need the task ID to complete it.
-There are several ways to obtain this:
+You’ll need the task ID to complete it.
+Here’s how to get it:

 If Tallyfy triggered your Workato recipe via webhook: